r3p3r/Exa-Networks-exabgp/README.md

  * and [the FAQ](https://github.com/Exa-Networks/exabgp/wiki/FAQ)
  * the [changelog](https://raw.github.com/Exa-Networks/exabgp/master/CHANGELOG)

-ExaBGP **does not have any dependences on any third party libraries** and will run out of the box on any Unix system with a recent version of python installed.
+ExaBGP **does not have any dependences on any third party libraries** and will run out of the box on any Unix system.

 ##Problem ?

+No software is perfect.

-No software is perfect, so should you encounter a bug please [report it](https://github.com/Exa-Networks/exabgp/issues?labels=bug&page=1&state=open) so we can help you resolve it.
+ExaBGP is supported through Github [https://github.com/Exa-Networks/exabgp/issues](issue tracker) on a best effort basis.
+So should you encounter a bug please [report it](https://github.com/Exa-Networks/exabgp/issues?labels=bug&page=1&state=open) so we can help you resolve it.

 ##Commercial support

-ExaBGP is supported through Github [https://github.com/Exa-Networks/exabgp/issues](issue tracker) on a best effort basis.
-We try to be reactive to any problem raised.
+We try to be reactive to any problem raised, and hopefully are not too bad at it.
 However commercial support is available if your organisation requires it.

 ### New on 3.4 stable ...

  * Important speed improvements
  * **VPLS**, [RFC 4762](http://tools.ietf.org/html/rfc4762) support
  * Better (but sometimes incompatible) JSON format